Kohav-Yadav/OS_Project/README.md

 # ProjectOS

-A mobile application with implementation and animation of disk scheduling, page replacement, cpu scheduling and deadlock prevention algorithms.
+A mobile application with implementation and animation of disk scheduling, page replacement, cpu scheduling and deadlock prevention algorithms of operating system.